Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 You can read our best sit-stand desk list.
 Or, check out our review of the best standing desk.

 The Jarvis Bamboo Standing desk is the latest entry from Fully, a Portland-based company that’s determined to change the way we think about office furniture front to back.
 With responsibly-sourced wood, zero-VOC materials, and thoughtful sturdy design through and through, is this the standing desk that everyone should have at the top of Santa’s shopping list this holiday season?

 Read on in our Jarvis Bamboo Standing Desk review to find out!

-Summary: The Jarvis Bamboo Standing desk is an extremely sturdy, beautifully designed standing desk that makes going from sit-to-stand as simple as a single button press…but all that convenience comes at a high cost.
+Summary: The Jarvis Bamboo Standing desk is an extremely sturdy, beautifully designed standing desk that makes going from sit-to-stand as simple as a single button press, but all that convenience comes at a high cost.
 In that case, you might want to compare Jarvis vs Autonomous desks first before buying anything.

 What We Liked

 When we assembled our list of the best standing desks of 2016, we considered a number of different factors that make a good desk “stand” out from the rest.
 Ease of setup, functionality, features, and stability all come to mind, but what good is a standing desk if you’re not willing to show it off once in a while, too?